Syknapse/Contribute-To-This-Project/README.md

 That's it.
 You have done it!
 You have now contributed to open source on GitHub.

-You have added code to a live web page: https://syknapse.github.io/Contribute-To-This-Project
+You have added code to a live web page: [https://syknapse.github.io/Contribute-To-This-Project](https://syknapse.github.io/Contribute-To-This-Project)

 Your changes **won't be visible immediatly**, first they have to be merged by the project maintainer.
 Once they are merged your card should be visible and live on the page.

-I will try to make the merges as soon as possible but a couple of days delay might be expected sometimes.
+I promise I will try to make the merges as soon as possible but a couple of days delay might be expected sometimes.

 ---